numbertheory/ai-curses/README.md

 [options]
 timeout = 60
 super = """
-    You are helping me write a story set in a fantasy world.
-    Limit the responses to two to three paragraphs, and include some dialogue when appropriate.
-    The story is set in a world where kings and kingdoms run everything and magic is real, controlled by powerful wizards.
+    You are helping me write a story set in a fantasy world. \n Limit the responses to two to three paragraphs, and include some dialogue when appropriate. \n The story is set in a world where kings and kingdoms run everything and magic is real, \n controlled by powerful wizards. \n
-    Do not attempt to end the story, each response should lead to a new plotpoint or adventure.
+    Do not attempt to end the story, each response should lead to a new plotpoint \n or adventure.
     """
 output = /home/user/somedir